-If you decided to put up your Christmas tree this weekend then you are in royal company.
-The Christmas tree at Windsor Castle has already been erected and trimmed in stunning decorations.
+It is never to early to put up the Christmas tree when you’re royalty.
+The Christmas tree at Windsor Castle, where the Queen and Prince Phillip will be spending the festive season, has already been erected and trimmed in stunning decorations.

-The Queen’s weekend palace, Windsor Castle, was decked out in festive decorations over the weekend.
+Windsor Castle has been decked out in festive decorations, including six Christmas trees.
 However, the highlight of the decorations is the 20-foot-high Nordmann Fir Christmas tree in St George’s Hall, taken from Windsor Great Park.
 But while the tree alone is a spectacular sight, it is the decorations that have caught our attention.

 Photos of the Christmas tree show Royal Collection Trust members of staff teetering on ladders to dress the tree.